Thulium-Drake/ansible-role-dns_server/README.md

 This role will provide a means to install, configure and update a local DNS server with information for systems in the network.

+It will also configure a recursor on the same machine.
+It will be setup as follows:

+* PDNS-recursor : port 53
+* PDNS-server   : port 5300

 This role uses PowerDNS as the server and can be used for deployment of Active Directory.